From driving licenses and permits, to tips for motorists on the road, here’s everything you need to know about getting a German driver’s license.

-- Drinking and driving is banned: legal blood alcohol limit is 0.5g alcohol/litre of blood.
+- Drinking and driving is banned: legal blood alcohol limit is 0.5g alcohol/liter of blood.

 - It’s illegal to leave the scene of an accident without getting help.

-- Keep your driving licence and vehicle registration with you when driving in Germany.
+- Keep your driving license and vehicle registration with you when driving in Germany.